bjornkihlberg/chezscheme-socket/README.md

 ; Note: receive-client blocks the running thread until a client has been received!
 (define client (receive-client server)) ; Returns a socket

+; Close a socket when you're done with it.
+(close-socket server)

 ; Send data on a socket with send or send-string.
 ; Note: send takes a bytevector while send-string takes a string.
 (send-string client "Hello, client!\n")